Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 The Kansas Commission on Veterans Affairs administers many of the programs and benefits for Kansas veterans.
 This is a great place to learn about your state and federal benefits or get help with claims and applications.

-Kansas Disabled Veteran Benefits and the Homestead Refund
+Kansas Veterans Benefits and the Homestead Refund

 To claim a homestead refund, veterans must be:

-• Kansas residents
+- Kansas residents

-• honorably discharged, and
+- honorably discharged, and

-• certified to have 50% or more service-connected disability
+- certified to have 50% or more service-connected disability

-Surviving spouses of deceased disabled veterans are also eligible (and remain so until they remarry).
-An original disability determination letter, or a letter from the regional VA office or VA.gov (Benefit Summary Letter) establishing disability prior to Jan.
+An original disability determination letter or a letter from the regional VA office or VA.gov (Benefit Summary Letter) establishing disability prior to Jan.
 1, 2009 (and percentage of disability) must be filed with the Homestead Refund Claim (K-40H).

 Surviving spouses of service members who died in the line of duty can also claim a homestead refund (and can do so until they remarry).

-More about the Kansas homestead refund
+More about the Kansas Homestead refund

-For starters, Kansas does not tax military retirement income.
 Military disability retirement pay received as a pension, annuity, or similar allowance for personal injury or sickness resulting from active service should not be included in taxable income if you:

-• Were entitled to receive a disability payment before Sept.
+- Were entitled to receive a disability payment before Sept.
 25, 1975

-• Were a member of the military (active or reserves) or enlisted on or after September 24, 1975
+- Were a member of the military (active or reserves) or enlisted on or after September 24, 1975

-• Receive payments for an injury sustained in combat, on extra-hazardous service, during training or maneuvers, or caused by an instrumentality of war
+- Receive payments for an injury sustained in combat, on extra-hazardous service, during training or maneuvers, or caused by an instrumentality of war

-Kansas Veteran Benefits for Education
+Kansas Veterans Benefits for Education

 Kansas veteran benefits for education are plentiful.
 The state provides information, tools, and programs for Kansas veterans and service members (and their families) who seek education and tuition support.